Gangtok Vegetarian Guide, Sikkim

 When are Kanchenjunga views best?

-Clear post-monsoon mornings October–December, and spring March–May.
+Clear post-monsoon mornings October to December, and spring March to May.
 Monsoon obscures the peak.

 How does MyTripMyTravel handle vegetarian guide for Gangtok?

-Gangtok vegetarian guide is planned as part of a single private, chauffeured, escorted mission across the Sikkim Silk Route, with a recommended stay of 2–3 nights.
-It is not a standalone booking — it is sequenced with monument access, pacing, and contingency, and refined to your party during planning.
+Gangtok vegetarian guide is planned as part of a single private, chauffeured, escorted mission across the Sikkim Silk Route, with a recommended stay of 2 to 3 nights.
+It is not a standalone booking, it is sequenced with monument access, pacing, and contingency, and refined to your party during planning.